Mental Health Program Manager Salary

 - Participate in program development.

 - Oversee day-to-day operational and clinical activities.

 - Provide for referrals and community contacts.

 - Adhere to local, state and federal guidelines and regulations.

 Popular Skills for Mental Health Program Manager

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, facility with Program Development, People Management, and Clinical Supervision are correlated to pay that is significantly above average, leading to increases of 64 percent, 17 percent, and 9 percent, respectively.
-Most people who know Clinical Supervision also know Counseling.
+Mental Health Program Managers report using a diverse set of skills on the job.
+Most notably, facility with Program Development, People Management, and Clinical Supervision are correlated to pay that is significantly above average, leading to increases of 37 percent, 14 percent, and 8 percent, respectively.
+Those educated in Clinical Supervision tend to be well versed in Counseling.

 Pay by Experience Level for Mental Health Program Manager

 Pay by Experience for a Mental Health Program Manager has a positive trend.
 An entry-level Mental Health Program Manager with less than 5 years of experience can expect to earn an average total compensation of $48,000 based on 106 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Mental Health Program Manager with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $56,000 based on 90 salaries.
 An experienced Mental Health Program Manager which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $57,000 based on 103 salaries.
 A Mental Health Program Manager with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $64,000 based on 42 salaries.